reportportal/agent-js-jest/README.md

 | mode        | RP_MODE         ||
 | token       | RP_TOKEN        | *deprecated*                        |

-This for your convenience in case you have a continuous job that run your tests and may post the results pointing to a different reportportal definition of project, launcher name or attributes.
+This is for your convenience if you have a continuous job that runs your tests and may report results that point to a different reportportal project definition, launch name, or attributes.

 **2.** Add script to `package.json` file:
 ```json